comus3/GJF/README.md

 4. **Excel File Handling:**
    - If the Excel update fails, use the "Try Again" button to reattempt.
    - Check the Excel file for a record of all sent emails.

+## Placing Your CV in the Output Folder

+Before running the Get_a_Job_Fast tool, it's crucial to include your resume (CV) in the output folder.
+This step is essential for the tool to access and attach your CV to the generated emails during the application process.
+Ensure that your resume file is named appropriately and is in a common format such as PDF or Word.

+Follow these steps to place your CV in the output folder:

+1. Save your resume file with a recognizable name, preferably including your full name and the word "Resume" (e.g., JohnDoe_Resume.pdf).

+2. Copy or move the saved resume file into the same directory where you have the Get_a_Job_Fast tool installed.
+This is typically the folder containing the tool's Python scripts and other files.

+3. Confirm that your resume file is in the output folder, alongside the `mail.txt` and `motiv.pdf` files that the tool generates.

+By placing your CV in the output folder, you ensure that the Get_a_Job_Fast tool can seamlessly access and attach it to the job application emails, increasing the effectiveness of your applications.
+Remember to update your resume in the output folder whenever you make significant changes to your professional experience or qualifications.
+Good luck with your job search!

 ## Notes